Watch this video to discover how Bank On Yourself lets you fire your banker!

 - You can access your principal and growth with no taxes due under current tax law

 - There are asset protection advantages to life insurance (check with a professional for the rules in your state)

-Click for answer9) How does taking a loan from a 401(k) compare with borrowing from your policy?
+Click for answer 9) How does a loan from a 401(k) compare with a life insurance policy loan?

 Why?
 Because they CAN!
 (And you thought it was your money, right?)

 There are also rules on when and how you must pay your 401(k) loans back.
 If you are unable to meet these rules, you must pay penalties and taxes.
 And 401(k) loan defaults have been on the rise.

 And if you lose or change your job for any reason, you typically must pay your 401(k) loans back, plus all interest due, within 30-60 days.
 If you don’t, you’ll have to pay penalties and taxes!